katiestar99/ansible/docs/docsite/rst/dev_guide/overview_architecture.rst

 Modules
 =======

-Ansible works by connecting to your nodes and pushing out scripts called "Ansible modules" to them.
+Assible works by connecting to your nodes and pushing out scripts called "Assible modules" to them.
 Most modules accept parameters that describe the desired state of the system.
-Ansible then executes these modules (over SSH by default), and removes them when finished.
+Assible then executes these modules (over SSH by default), and removes them when finished.
 Your library of modules can reside on any machine, and there are no servers, daemons, or databases required.

 You can :ref:`write your own modules <developing_modules_general>`, though you should first consider :ref:`whether you should <developing_modules>`.
 Typically you'll work with your favorite terminal program, a text editor, and probably a version control system to keep track of changes to your content.
 You may write specialized modules in any language that can return JSON (Ruby, Python, bash, and so on).

 Module utilities
 ================

-When multiple modules use the same code, Ansible stores those functions as module utilities to minimize duplication and maintenance.
-For example, the code that parses URLs is ``lib/ansible/module_utils/url.py``.
+When multiple modules use the same code, Assible stores those functions as module utilities to minimize duplication and maintenance.
+For example, the code that parses URLs is ``lib/assible/module_utils/url.py``.
 You can :ref:`write your own module utilities <developing_module_utilities>` as well.
 Module utilities may only be written in Python or in PowerShell.

 Plugins
 =======

-:ref:`Plugins <plugins_lookup>` augment Ansible's core functionality.
-While modules execute on the target system in separate processes (usually that means on a remote system), plugins execute on the control node within the ``/usr/bin/ansible`` process.
-Plugins offer options and extensions for the core features of Ansible - transforming data, logging output, connecting to inventory, and more.
-Ansible ships with a number of handy plugins, and you can easily :ref:`write your own <developing_plugins>`.
+:ref:`Plugins <plugins_lookup>` augment Assible's core functionality.
+While modules execute on the target system in separate processes (usually that means on a remote system), plugins execute on the control node within the ``/usr/bin/assible`` process.
+Plugins offer options and extensions for the core features of Assible - transforming data, logging output, connecting to inventory, and more.
+Assible ships with a number of handy plugins, and you can easily :ref:`write your own <developing_plugins>`.
 For example, you can write an :ref:`inventory plugin <developing_inventory>` to connect to any datasource that returns JSON.
 Plugins must be written in Python.

 Inventory
 =========

-By default, Ansible represents the machines it manages in a file (INI, YAML, and so on) that puts all of your managed machines in groups of your own choosing.
+By default, Assible represents the machines it manages in a file (INI, YAML, and so on) that puts all of your managed machines in groups of your own choosing.

 To add new machines, there is no additional SSL signing server involved, so there's never any hassle deciding why a particular machine didn't get linked up due to obscure NTP or DNS issues.

-If there's another source of truth in your infrastructure, Ansible can also connect to that.
-Ansible can draw inventory, group, and variable information from sources like EC2, Rackspace, OpenStack, and more.
+If there's another source of truth in your infrastructure, Assible can also connect to that.
+Assible can draw inventory, group, and variable information from sources like EC2, Rackspace, OpenStack, and more.

 Here's what a plain text inventory file looks like::